 Plymouth Growth is a Michigan-based investment firm focused on growth-stage technology companies, primarily in B2B software and tech-enabled services in the United States and Canada.
 Based in Ann Arbor, the firm targets mid-continent opportunities and emphasizes partnering with entrepreneurs with proven business models and strong teams.
 It prioritizes people and culture alongside metrics, leveraging operational and advisory experience to support scalable growth.
 Plymouth Growth manages multiple growth funds and seeks to help portfolio companies accelerate expansion through strategic guidance and capital.

-XSeed Capital is a venture capital firm based in Portola Valley, California, that targets early-stage technology companies across the United States.
-It specializes in software, computer science and information technology sectors, making seed investments and providing follow-on capital through multiple rounds.
-The firm actively supports its portfolio companies to build value, achieve risk-reduction milestones, and reach strategic value inflection points, helping entrepreneurs advance from inception to growth.
+XSeed Capital is a Portola Valley, California-based venture capital firm that makes early-stage technology investments in the United States.
+Founded in 2006, it targets software, information technology, and related technology sectors and often provides seed funding with follow-on capital through multiple rounds.
+The firm seeks differentiated portfolio companies that deliver unique customer value and works to help entrepreneurs build value, reach risk-reduction milestones, and progress toward subsequent value inflection points.

 Sequoia Capital is a venture capital firm founded in 1972 and based in Menlo Park, California.
 It pursues investments across multiple sectors, including information technology, healthcare, manufacturing, mobile, nanotechnology, financial services, internet, energy, media, and retail, and provides early to growth-stage funding coupled with strategic support to help founders build lasting, category-defining companies.